 - +1% Crit by day, +1% Haste by night.

 - Resistance to Nature damage

-An in-game leveling guide, like Zygor’s Guide, (semi) automates the whole 1-100 path for your Druid.
+An in-game leveling guide, like Zygor’s Guide, (semi) automates the whole 1-max path for your Druid.
 Pick your starting point, from any level, and Zygor’s will show you where to go and what to do.
-Whether you’re brand new and freshly boosted to 90 or are level 1 and decked head to toe in heirlooms, Zygor has your back.
+Whether you’re brand new or are freshly boosted or are level 1 and decked head to toe in heirlooms, Zygor has your back.

 It automatically updates and advances as you complete tasks and quests, sets a waypoint arrow automatically (always showing you where to go next,) and includes all the important quest info.
 You will probably never need to look at your quest log again, much less stop mid-play to browse some website.

 Grab your copy here and get leveled fast.